mgpauly1458/mgpauly.github.io/essays/integration-hell-and-how-to-avoid-it.md

 ## Game Changer

-After watching learning about version control, Integrated Development Environments, linting tools, and coding standards, I have a much better feel of what it means to develop software “correctly”.
+After learning more about version control, Integrated Development Environments, linting tools, and coding standards, I have a much better feel of what it means to develop software “correctly”.
 I’ve made a ton of little 50 lines or less projects, but I’ve never made a really big robust system that many developers contributed to.
 It feels like the concepts I listed above are a necessary prerequisite for any meaningful software project, and they should be embedded into any software engineer's brain.

 ## Personal Experience